-Hey everyone, today I am back with day six of my trip to Cambodia.
+Hey everyone, today I am back with day eight of my trip to Cambodia.
 Last September I went on a twelve-day trip around Cambodia with a tour group.
 As I had mentioned in my previous post which you can read here we were unable to visit the Killing Fields the day before due to the heavy rain and the centre being all outside.
 The next day we left our hostel in Phnom Penh and headed to the Killing Fields which were about an hour outside of the city.
 When we got there we stopped for some food at a restaurant just outside the centre before we went in.
 I decided to get something small and easy to digest as I knew we had a long road trip afterward and that I wasn’t that great in-car journeys.
 I decided to go for vegetable noodle soup which was a perfect choice.

 After we ate we then headed into the Killing Fields which was a similar set up to the S-21 Prison as you they give you a headset and you go around the centre following the route whilst listening to the audio.
 The tour much like the S-21 Prison was astounding as I just couldn’t believe that this was allowed to have happened.
 So many horrendous things happened to people of all ages including babies.
 In order to be respectful of the people who lost their lives but also people who lost their loved ones, I am only posting the photo above as I don’t feel comfortable posting more photos of the Killing Fields.